Frequently Asked Questions by Parents

 Rosey Camps does not organise winter camps, we only offer summer camps in June, July and August, in Rolle, Gstaad and Crans-Montana.

 In Rolle, 30km from Geneva city, Le Rosey’s main campus (for the boys) and the La Combe campus (for the girls) are situated within landscaped grounds covering 30 hectares.
-Le Classique in July and the Summer School in August take place in Rolle.
+Le Classique in July and the Summer School in August take place here.

 During our summer holidays, the Schönried campus in the picturesque Swiss region of Gstaad hosts summer camp participants in My Family camps in large Swiss chalets set in some of the most beautiful scenery in Switzerland.